Tamunorth/wallpaper-app/README.md

 # wallpaper_app

-A new Flutter wallpaper application using pexcels API, The images can be veiwed based on categories and when viewed they can be download.
+A new Flutter wallpaper application using pexels API, The images can be veiwed based on categories and when viewed they can be download.
 ## Getting Started

 This project is a starting point for a Flutter application.